jeroenterheerdt/HAsmartirrigation/README.md

 This page provides global settings.
 - Automatic duration calculation: If enabled set the time of calculation (HH:MM).
 - Automatic weather data update: If enabled specify how often sensor update should happen (minutes, hours, days).
 Warning: weatherdata update time must be on or after calculation time!
+- Automatic  weather data pruning: If enabled configure time of pruning weather data.
+Use this to make sure that there is no left over weatherdata from previous days.
+Don't remove the weatherdata before you calculate and only use this option if you expect the automatic update to collect weatherdata after you calculated for the day.
+Ideally, you want to prune as late in the day as possible.

 #### ZONES